sergei-grigorev/gson-object-scala-syntax/README.md

 assert(jsonObject.getAs[CustomType2]("a") == CustomType2(1, 2))
 ```

-You can use any of Scala case classes and they will be
+You can use Scala case classes, tuples, lists, maps, and they will be
-automatically derived by shapeless library.
+automatically derived by shapeless library and/or corresponding decoders.

 # License